neilr8133/microservice_demo1/README.md

 		(venv_master) $ cd src
 		(venv_master) $ python initialize.py

-In the 'minion' window, repeat these steps to install the requirements for the minion:
+In the minion window, repeat these steps to install the requirements for the minion:

 		$ cd minion